Skip to main content

 Linked Account structure types

-There are two main types of Linked Account structures within Bookwhen, and deciding which set-up depends on whether you need to collect royalties from your sub-accounts.
+There are two main types of Linked Account structures within Bookwhen.
+The setup you choose depends on whether you need to collect royalties from your sub-accounts.

-A connected account structure consists of one main HQ account and multiple sub-accounts beneath it.
-There's no commission involved, and the HQ account won't collect royalties from its linked sub-accounts.
+A connected account structure includes one primary HQ account with multiple sub-accounts beneath it.
+There is no commission involved, and the HQ account does not collect royalties from the linked sub-accounts.

-A franchise account structure is the same setup as a connected account, except the HQ collects commission/royalties from the sub-accounts linked to it.
+A franchise account structure follows the same setup as a connected account but with one key difference: the HQ account collects commission/royalties from its linked sub-accounts.

 Linked Account features

-As well as access to the core Bookwhen features (core features available are dependent on the subscription plan type), there are additional features that become unlocked when you move to either the Connected or Franchise system setup:
+Along with the core Bookwhen features (which vary depending on your subscription plan), there are additional features available when using the Connected or Franchise system setup:

 To note